denten-books/plain-text/0-intro.md

 modify themselves to suit the reader's geographic location to "smart" contracts that contain the rules of their own execution.

-What does it mean to read on page that is no longer flat and no longer a single surface?
-The book's second section, containing the next three chapters, describes digital text as a sign stretched between storage media and the screen, suspended between surfaces (also the title of the section).

 The **fourth chapter** begins with a discussion of an apparent paradox.
 A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
 The text shimmered and